Octavius-Dante/Nova-Proxima/CDS_BASIC/CDS_9 - Aggregation_Advanced.md

-To calcualte the sum and based on condition some records have to be subtracted in he sum of record under a key field
+To calcualte the sum and based on condition some records have to be subtracted in the sum of record under a key field

 Sample as follows